robinhood/faust/README.rst

 Contributing
 ============

-Development of `faust` happens at GitHub: https://github.com/fauststream/faust
+Development of `Faust` happens at GitHub: https://github.com/fauststream/faust

-You're highly encouraged to participate in the development of `faust`.
+You're highly encouraged to participate in the development of `Faust`.

 Be sure to also read the `Contributing to Faust`_ section in the documentation.